NanamiKubota/NanamiKubota.github.io/_tutorials/breseq_tutorial.md

 ## Download reference sequences

-Before we run breseq, we must first download our reference sequence for *Burkholderia cenocepacia* HI2424 from the [Burkholderia Genome Database](https://burkholderia.com/strain/show?id=130) and *Pseudomonas aeruginosa* PA14 from the [Pseudomonas Genome Database](https://pseudomonas.com/strain/show?id=109).
+Before we run breseq, we must first download our reference sequence.
+For this example, I will be using the publicly available *Pseudomonas aeruginosa* PA14 from the [Pseudomonas Genome Database](https://pseudomonas.com/strain/show?id=109).

 Download the gene annotation files by scrolling down to "Download Gene Annotations" and clicking on "GBK" (this means the file is in GenBank format).